NikosMav/code2pdf/docs/README.md

 # Documentation

-This folder contains comprehensive documentation for the code2pdf project and its website enrichment features.
+This folder contains comprehensive documentation for the github-scraper project and its website enrichment features.

 ## 📚 Documents